news

 • However, it got far better reviews than Life In A Day.
 Paul Morley listed it in his "Top Ten Records Of The Year."

-• Unhappy with the artwork for Life In A Day, Arista commissioned their in-house designer, Paul Henry, to come up with the artwork.
-The plan backfired spectacularly; not only did they hate the new, dull blue textured sleeve even more, it turned out to be wildly expensive to produce.
+• Unhappy with the design for Life In A Day, Arista commissioned their in-house designer, Paul Henry, as art director.
+Jim and Derek came up with the plain blue sleeve, wanting something more "industrial".
+This didn't go down well with Arista - not only did they hate the new, dull blue textured sleeve even more, it turned out to be wildly expensive to produce.

 • An inner sleeve was also required to carry track information and production credits.